openforis/sepal-doc/docs/source/setup/filezilla.rst

 FileZilla® is a free, open-source FTP solution distributed free of charge under the terms of the `GNU General Public License <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.

-The FileZilla® Client not only supports FTP, but also FTP over Transport Layer Security (TLS) – FTPS – and Secure File Transfer Protocol (SFTP), both used in SEPAL.
+The FileZilla® client not only supports FTP, but also FTP over Transport Layer Security (TLS) – FTPS – and Secure File Transfer Protocol (SFTP), both used in SEPAL.

 .. tip::